-Castle Category: B&B Castle Hotels, Castle Hotels with Spa Facilities, Family Friendly Castle Stays, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle & Manor House Hotels near London, Best Castle Stays in England and Best Castle Stays near London
+Castle Category: B&B Castle Hotels, Castle Spa Hotels, Family Friendly Castle Stays, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle & Manor House Hotels near London, Best Castle Stays in England in 2020 and Best Castle Stays near London in 2020

 Most Famous Former Guests: Prince Imperial Napoléon, Lilly Langtry, Christopher Lee.